MCB Certificate in Cell and Developmental Biology

 Available Fall 2017 and Beyond

 To declare the certificate, students must meet with an MCB advisor and complete the online declaration form by the 10th day of their final semester.
-In order to receive the printed certificate, students will be expected to complete the checklist and turn it in to the MCB Advising Office for certification by the last day of classes in their final semester.
+In order to receive the printed certificate and for SMCB students to be recognized at the SMCB Convocation ceremony, students will be expected to complete this checklist by the last day of classes in their final semester.

 For completion of the certificate, students must complete a minimum of 12 credit hours of coursework from the Approved List of Courses below.
 Note: All of these courses (except MCB 290) may also count toward the 15 hours of advanced MCB courses required for MCB majors.

 Certificate in Cell and Developmental Biology Approved List of Courses:

-- MCB 316 Genetics and Disease (SP) 4 credit hours
+- MCB 316 Genetics and Disease (FA) 4 credit hours

-MCB 317: Genetics and Genomics (FA) 4 credit hours
+MCB 317: Genetics and Genomics (SP) 4 credit hours

 - MCB 400: Cancer Cell Biology (FA) 3 credit hours